Skip to content

 Health Leadership Highlights

-• Students in the MAT program in Special Education learn to recognize, evaluate, and address specific physical, social-emotional, and learning needs of individual students.
+• Students in the MAT program learn to recognize, evaluate, and address specific physical, social-emotional, and learning needs of individual students.
 They become health leaders in their schools by addressing the needs of all students to support their health, well-being, and school success.

 Jobs and Outcomes

 Candidates who complete the first phase of the MAT program will be licensed to teach in their area of specialization.
-Candidates can choose Elementary Education (K-6), Special Education (K-12), Middle School/High School content areas, Second Language, or Art as their area of licensure.
+Candidates can choose Elementary Education (K-6), Special Education: General Curriculum (K-12), Middle School/High School content areas, K-12 Spanish, or K-12 Art as their area of licensure.
 Upon completion of the second phase of the MAT program, candidates will hold a Master’s Degree.
 Candidates who complete all licensure requirements are “Highly Qualified” to teach.

 W-S TEACH